A-Emile/Lime_Gen3_IoT_Replacement/README.md

 ##### Connect the wires to the esp32:

 <b>Note:</b> The controller gives you 36v.
-So you have to convert it stable 5v for the display and the esp32.
+So you have to convert it to stable 5v for the display and the esp32.
 I have done it using a buck converter and ams1117.

 ![LimeIoTConnector](https://user-images.githubusercontent.com/76005215/227736602-e234c2c0-7985-44d8-8eca-714c5f80a9b3.png)